top of page

 Eligibility: 6th-12th grade students.

-Through mentorship, workshops, and community engagement, the Sadie Nash Leadership Project strives to amplify diverse voices, instill confidence, and cultivate a sense of agency in its participants.
-By emphasizing the intersectionality of leadership and social justice, Sadie Nash is at the forefront of creating a generation of dynamic and socially conscious leaders poised to make a positive impact in their communities and beyond.
+The Summer Institute by The Sadie Nash Leadership Project is for women and gender-expansive students who want to explore diversity and inclusion within leadership.
+Spanning six weeks, the program encompasses field trips, workshops, and insights from guest speakers and leaders across the NYC area.
+Through mentorship, workshops, and community engagement, the Sadie Nash Leadership Project aims to amplify diverse voices, instill confidence, and cultivate a sense of agency in its participants.
+By emphasizing the intersectionality of leadership and social justice, Sadie Nash aims to create socially conscious leaders who will make a positive impact in their communities.

 Location: Program available in New York, NY and Newark, NJ.